History

 Chapter 2: The Vietnam Era and the Transition to Voluntary Service (1955–1971)

 Loyola formally ended its mandatory enrollment that same year based on Directive 1215.4.
-While many campuses experienced intense opposition to ROTC during the Vietnam War, available records from Loyola College in Maryland suggest the 1969 transition to voluntary enrollment was preceded without notable protest, indicating a relatively muted or deferential campus response to national unrest.
+While many campuses experienced intense opposition to ROTC during the Vietnam War, available records from Loyola College in Maryland suggest the 1969 transition to voluntary enrollment was not preceded by notable anti–Vietnam War protest on campus, indicating a relatively muted or deferential campus response to national unrest.

 By the close of the decade, ROTC at Loyola was a voluntary program, open to students who pursued military leadership as a vocation.